zh19910202/AIClient-2-API/README-EN.md

 ---

-### ⚠️ Current Limitations
+### 🔧 Usage Instructions

-*   The built-in command functions of the original Gemini CLI are not available.
-The same effect can be achieved by combining with other clients' MCP capabilities.
+*   **MCP Support**: While the built-in command functions of the original Gemini CLI are not available, this project perfectly supports MCP (Model Context Protocol) and can work with MCP-compatible clients for more powerful functionality extensions.
+*   **Multimodal Capabilities**: Supports multimodal inputs such as images and documents, providing you with a richer interactive experience.
+*   **Latest Model Support**: Supports the latest **Kimi K2** and **GLM-4.5** models.
+Simply configure the corresponding OpenAI or Claude compatible interfaces in `config.json` to use them.
-*   Using Kiro API requires downloading the Kiro client and using authorized login to generate kiro-auth-token.json.
-[Download Kiro client](https://aibook.ren/archives/kiro-install).
+*   **Kiro API**: Using Kiro API requires [Download Kiro client](https://aibook.ren/archives/kiro-install) and completing authorized login to generate kiro-auth-token.json. **Recommended for use with Claude Code for the best experience**. .
-*   Multimodal capabilities (like image input) are still in the development plan (TODO).

 ---